Lee Fife and Beth Rosenfeld

 Besides teaching tai chi, Lee also works to translate classic and recent works from the Tai Chi canon.
 His focus is on clarifying the usage and meaning of the specialized jargon and techniques described in those writings and connecting tai chi theory to the larger landscape of Chinese culture and thought.
 His translations are available on this website.

-Jenni Lord began studying Tai Chi Chuan with Bataan Faigao in 2008 at Naropa University.
+Jennifer Lord began studying Ta'i Chi Ch'uan with Bataan Faigao in 2008 at Naropa University.
 She graduated in 2010 with a BA in Visual Arts and a minor in Tai Chi Chuan.
-From 2010-2012 she was assistant-student teacher to Bataan for Naropa’s level one and two Tai Chi Chuan classes.
+From 2010-2012 she was assistant-student teacher to Bataan for Naropa’s Tai Chi Chuan classes.
 She is a senior student of Beth Rosenfeld and Lee Fife at RMTCC.

 Lord is a painter.
-She reads avidly and curates the collection of a small used bookstore in Boulder, Colorado.
-She is the mother of a budding adolescent.
+She reads avidly and works with books in Boulder, Colorado.
+She is a student of Ikebana in the Sogetsu school.
 Born in Salt Lake City, Utah, she currently lives, works, and teaches in Boulder, Colorado with her husband and daughter.

 In 2008, Bill Regan dropped out of the corporate life of 'high pressure' sales training and enrolled at Naropa University.
 There he studied Eastern philosophies of meditation, yoga, ikebana, and tai chi.
 Upon graduation in 2012, Bill continued to study tai chi with Rocky Mountain Tai Chi Chuan where he assists with teaching the beginning level classes.

 Jon Lears has been studying and practicing t'ai-chi since 1998.
 He began his practice at Naropa University, studying with Jane and Bataan Faigao, and he continued on through their school, Rocky Mountain T'ai-chi Ch'uan.
 Jon teaches classes at Rocky Mountain Tai Chi Chuan and also has private students.
 While not practicing t'ai-chi, Jon can be found with his wife and two children at home in the mountains practicing, well, t'ai-chi.